vanheeringen-lab/gimmemotifs/docs/installation.rst

 ============

 GimmeMotifs runs on Linux.
 On Windows 10 it will run fine using the `Windows Subsystem for Linux`_.
+..
+NOTE: nope. it hasn't worked in a while.
     Mac OSX should work and is included in the build test.
     However, as I don't use it myself, unexpected issues might pop up.
     Let me know, so I can try to fix it.

 .. _`Windows Subsystem for Linux`: https://docs.microsoft.com/en-us/windows/wsl/install-win10